ost-cas-fee-adv-22-23/design-system-component-library-pizza-hawaii/README.md

 ```

 > here you have a overview of some components and how to use them.
 Take, delete, copy/ paste what you need... 😇

+## Installation Guide for Developing Components
+1. Make sure you have Node v16.14 or higher installed.
+2. Clone or download the package.
+3. Run `npm install` or `npm ci` to install dependencies.
+4. Run `npm run storybook` to start a local development server on port 6006.
+5. Use `npm run format`, `npm run lint` and their `:fix` versions to maintain code quality.
+Please make sure to follow the development rules as stated in the "Developer Manifesto" section to ensure the full Hawaiian taste of the components.
+Happy coding!

+### Scripts
+- `npm run build`: Builds the package
+- `npm run build-storybook`: Builds the storybook
+- `npm run format`: Lints and runs prettier
+- `npm run format:fix`: Lints, runs prettier and fixes errors
+- `npm run lint`: Lints the code
+- `npm run lint:fix`: Lints the code and fixes errors
+- `npm run prettier`: Runs prettier
+- `npm run prettier:fix`: Runs prettier and fixes errors
+- `npm run storybook`: Runs the storybook